Haitian Vodou: Terminology

 Many words used in the religion derive from the Fon language of West Africa; this includes the word Vodou itself.
 First recorded in the 1658 Doctrina Christiana, the Fon word Vôdoun was used in the West African kingdom of Dahomey to signify a spirit or deity.
-In Haitian Creole, Vodou came to designate a specific style of dance and drumming, before outsiders to the religion adopted it as a generic term for much Afro-Haitian religion.
+In Haitian Creole, Vodou came to designate a specific style of dance and drumming, before outsiders to the religion adopted it as a generic term for Afro-Haitian religion.
 The word Vodou now encompasses "a variety of Haiti's African-derived religious traditions and practices", incorporating "a bundle of practices that practitioners themselves do not aggregate".
-Vodou is thus a term primarily used by scholars and outsiders to the religion; many practitioners describe their belief system with the term Ginen, which especially denotes a moral philosophy and ethical code regarding how to live and to serve the spirits.
+Vodou is thus a term primarily used by scholars and outsiders to the religion; many practitioners describe their tradition as Ginen, denoting a moral philosophy and code regarding how to live and serve the spirits.

-Vodou is the common spelling for the religion among scholars, in official Haitian Creole orthography, and by the United States Library of Congress.
+Vodou is the common spelling for the religion used by scholars, official Haitian Creole orthography, and the United States Library of Congress.
 Some scholars prefer the spellings Vodoun, Voudoun, or Vodun, while in French the spellings vaudou or vaudoux also appear.
 The spelling Voodoo, once common, is now generally avoided by practitioners and scholars when referring to the Haitian religion.
 This is both to avoid confusion with Louisiana Voodoo, a related but distinct tradition, and to distinguish it from the negative connotations that the term Voodoo has in Western popular culture.